 6.1 To re-introduce fortnightly grass cutting to the above 26 sites would cost an additional £28,000 pa.
-This additional cost pressure will have to be met from the Economy and Environment directorate budget.
+This additional cost can be met from the Economy and Environment directorate budget.

 7. Legal implications

 7.1 There are no legal implications with this report.